 “Please be seated,” Aunt Gardiner gestured to a grouping of chairs.
 It did Elizabeth well to observe how Mr. Bingley claimed the seat closest to Jane.
 Perhaps things would progress in that matter.

-As to the other gentleman, Mr. Darcy came as she knew he would, but how was she to explain to the man that he must save her honor with another proposal.
+As to the other gentleman, Mr. Darcy came as she knew he would, but how was she to explain to the man he must save her honor with another proposal.

 “I would recognize you anywhere, Mr. Darcy.
 You have the look of your late father,” her aunt remarked as Elizabeth rang for tea to be brought in.